 * * * * *

 As promised, the following were my least favorite comics.
 Some obviously weren’t aimed at me.
 Then again, neither were some of the great ones listed above.
-These are alphabetical by Your Mileage May Vary.
+These are alphabetical by title rather thank ranked by preference.
+Your Mileage May Vary.

 * Miraculous Adventures of Ladybug & Cat Noir (Action Lab Comics) — I had to Google this one because I no longer have a small child to keep me in touch with today’s kiddie cartoons.
 Simplistic fare meant for very young girls who prefer only twenty words per page and like learning new vocab like “desperate” and “judgmental”.